turingschool/front-end-curriculum/lessons/module-1/jquery-jigsaw.md

 What is a jigsaw lesson?
 What is the purpose?
 What can't you just talk at us like usual?...

+* This lesson is a brief experience in what it will be like on the job when you are given a task that you have not had experience with in the past
+* Jigsaw-style lessons provide a cooperative learning experience in the safe environment of your peers and instructors
+* Teaching is one of the best ways to reinforce learning
+* The lesson provides a structure you can use in the future for learning new topics:
+  * Gather a list of questions about the topic
+  * Timebox your learning
+  * Report out on what you've learned to someone else
+  * Have questions about the topic that are still unclear that you can ask to a team member that has experience in that subject

 ### Warm Up (10 minutes)

 Review the base prework as a group: